hamidgasmi/training.computerscience.cloud.aws/README.md

 - When it's associates with an ELB, automatically...
 	- The ELB associates itself with any instance inside the auto scalling group (scaling out)
 	- The ELB disassociates itself with any instance inside the auto scalling group (scaling down)
+	- If the Auto Scalling group uses the ELB health check, if an instance is unhealthy, it will be terminated and recreated

 </details>